 Mosquitoes can be a serious problem.
 They’re a health hazard, they make itchy bites, and they can turn your lawn into a minefield.
-Prevention is the key to controlling mosquitoes, which involve reducing areas of standing water where mosquitoes like to leave their eggs.
-There are also a lot of mosquito repelling products on the market like sprays, candles, and magnets.
+Prevention is the key to controlling mosquitoes, which involves reducing areas of standing water where mosquitoes like to leave their eggs.
+There are also a lot of mosquito-repelling products on the market like sprays, candles, and magnets.
 Did you know you can also repel mosquitoes with plants?
 There are many ways you can put your green thumb to good use and have the best-smelling yard and deck on the block.

 There are many more plants and herbs that repel mosquitoes and this is just small sampling of those that work well and are fairly easy to grow.
 If mosquitoes are becoming a pest and your best defenses just are not working, call Green Lawn Fertilizing at 888-581-5296.
 We have developed a mosquito control service plan that can help you eliminate mosquitoes from your lawn.